How To Overcome Trauma

 Bill 37:29

-and I should have taken it personally, that helped me quite a lot.
-It made me more curious about why people behave in certain ways and eventually ends up not contacting somebody like you to ask questions like this, so
+and I should have taken it personally; that helped me immensely.
+It made me more curious about why people behave in specific ways and eventually end up not contacting somebody like you to ask questions like this, so

 Bill 37:53